snotskie/ttrpg/md/index.md

 ### "At Table Discretion"
 <!-- _class: intro -->

-Above all else, the rule that matters most in this game is "at table discretion."

-What this looks like depends on your table&mdash;your players, game, setting, tone, genre.
+The rule that matters most is "at table discretion."
+This phrase captures how every tabletop game is different, has different wants and needs.
+Different players and characters.
+Different setting, tone, genre.
+Different supplies, pacing, time constraints.
+Different ideas on where to take the story next and different limits.

+How "at table discretion" plays out depends on everything that goes into what makes your table unique.

-It could be up to a Game Master (GM) to adjudicate what happens, where to bend the rules as written, how to interpret them, and when to make up new ones.
+For some, it could be left up to a Game Master (GM) to adjudicate what happens, where to bend the rules as written, how to interpret them, and when to make up new ones.
+For others, they might prefer a rotating GM, majority vote, leaving things to chance, letting an artificial intelligence drive, or "vibing" what feels most satisfying for the story in the moment.

-It could be up to a rotating GM, an elected GM, a democratic GM role shared by all the players, even an artificial intelligence.

-It could be just "vibes" based on what people want or what feels most satisfying for the story.

-And it can be any mix of things and it certainly can change.
-The GM and the players can rely on one another when they have had bad days or are short on spoons at the moment.
+Likely, it will be a mix of things and it certainly can change.
+The GM and the players can rely on one another when they forget things, blank on ideas, have had bad days, are feeling short on "spoons," or just need to change things up a bit.

+A lot has been said and written by others in the tabletop community about how to make tabletop gaming fun, accessible, and equitable.
+And what I'll say here is that however "at table discretion" looks at your table, above all else it is yours.

-However "at table discretion" looks at your table, it's yours.
-I hope you can take these rules and run, that playing this game brings you joy, and that you can tell some fun stories.
+I hope you can take the rules that follow and run with them.
+I hope playing this game brings you joy and that you can tell some fun stories.

 ## Making Your First Character
 <!-- _class: center major creation -->